rubenus/hugo-academic-site/content/event/isolation-and-cohesion-of-communities-facilitate-the-coordinated-information-spread-on-social-media/index.md

 ---
-title: Isolation and cohesion facilitate the coordinated information spread on social media
+title: Isolation and cohesion facilitate information spread on social media
-abstract: Isolation and cohesion of communities facilitate the coordinated information spread on social media.
+abstract: Isolation and cohesion of polarized communities facilitate the coordinated information spread on social media.
 On Twitter, a few influencers controlled right-wing groups, having a more rigid hierarchy and speeding up the coordinated dissemination of information during elections.
 location: Jornal da USP
 date: 2023-09-28T19:00:00.000Z
 date_end: 2023-09-28T20:00:00.000Z